StarsExpress/Blackjack-Monkey-Intro/README.md

 (Trust me, you won't like the view on smartphone browsers lol)

 # Blackjack: Probabilities Game 🔢
 Don't worry if you aren't familiar with Blackjack.
-Check these out.
+Check it out: https://www.wikihow.com/Play-Blackjack

-[General Rules](Basics/General Rules.pdf): casinos typically share general rules, and only differ in a few variations.
+https://www.wikihow.com/Sample/Blackjack-Rules: casinos typically share general rules, and only differ in a few variations.

-[Basic Strategy](Basics/Basic Strategy.pdf): each variation has its own basic strategy.
+https://www.wikihow.com/Sample/Blackjack-Chart: each variation has its own basic strategy.
 Here is a general version.

-These PDFs come from this website: https://www.wikihow.com/Play-Blackjack

 For more info, just Google "Blackjack Rules" & "Blackjack Basic Strategy".